TuanTNG/cayman-blog/projects.md

 ------
 ## Rebar-Knot sementic segmentation
-*Conducted at CyberCore when I were a machine-learning engineer*
+*Conducted at CyberCore when I were a Machine learning Engineer*
 * **Time**: Jul.
 2020 -- now
 * **Role**: Team member of a team with 2 members leading by [Thuy Nguyen Chinh](https://thuyngch.github.io/)
 * **Description**: This is a project between [CyberCore](http://cybercore.co.jp/) and [Panasonic](https://panasonic.jp/).
 In this project, I mainly focus on finding out a small model with acceptable accuracy and run at least 10 fps on CPU i5-9400, implementing various loss function and ajust the dataset's labels.